mitmproxy/pdoc/README.md

 pdoc's main feature is a focus on simplicity: pdoc aims to do one thing and do it well.

 * Documentation is plain Markdown.
-There are no added special syntax rules.
 * First-class support for type annotations and all other modern Python 3 features.
 * Builtin web server with live reloading.
 * Customizable HTML templates.